ashishEronkan/webapp-server/README.md

 ### **Setting up the database schema**
 Once the required npm modules have been installed, you will need to setup the basic database schema, and seed it with some data.
-To do this, execute the following steps in the *Terminal*:
+This assumes that you have installed the PostgreSQL Server, created a plantowrks database, etc. as detailed earlier.
+Once those steps have been executed correctly, execute the following steps in the *Terminal*:

 ```
 $ cd ~/source/webapp-server/knex_migrations